 National Standards for Foreign Language Education.
 Language Magazine Â» The U.S. Foreign Language Deficit.
 Kathleen Stein-Smith tells it like it is — why it matters and what we can do about it Why It Matters In an increasingly globalized world, the U.S. is at an ever-increasing disadvantage due to the lack of foreign language skills among Americans.

 (Digest of Education Statistics, Table 157) What effect do these years of study have on Americans' actual ability to speak foreign languages?
 I started by looking at the Census, but it asks only about "languages spoken in the home. " Gallup has a survey finding that one-in-four Americans can speak a foreign language, but it offers no further details that would allow us to measure degree of fluency or the effect of foreign language instruction.
 After nosing around for better data, I turned to the General Social Survey.
+As usual, I was not disappointed.
+In 2000 and 2006, the GSS asked over 4000 respondents the following three questions*: 1.
+2. 3.
 SCHIFFRES: Kill the language requirement.
 When Yale was founded, students were supposed to converse only in Latin — even in dorms.

 Why America Needs Bilingual Education.
 Why America Needs Bilingual Education It is not uncommon to hear people say something to the tune of There are too many immigrants in the United States and they are taking all of our jobs.